Grable & Sons Metal Products, Inc. v. Darue Engineering & Manufacturing

 Grable & Sons Metal Products, Inc. v.
-Darue Engineering & Mfg., 545 U.S. 308 (2005), was a United States Supreme Court decision involving the jurisdiction of the federal district courts under 28 U.S.C. § 1331 (federal question jurisdiction).
+Darue Engineering & Manufacturing, 545 U.S. 308 (2005), was a United States Supreme Court decision involving the jurisdiction of the federal district courts under 28 U.S.C. § 1331 (federal question jurisdiction).

 Background

 In 1994, the Internal Revenue Service seized real property belonging to Grable & Sons Metal Products, Inc., to satisfy Grable's federal tax delinquency.
 The IRS sent notice of the tax sale by certified mail.
 At the tax sale the IRS sold the property to Darue Engineering and Manufacturing.
 Grable later brought a quiet title action in state court, alleging that the IRS sale was invalid.
 Grable argued that, under 26 U.S.C. § 6335, the IRS was required to give notice to Grable by personal service, not certified mail.
 Darue attempted to remove the case to Federal District Court.
 Darue argued that the federal district court had jurisdiction, because the claim of title depended on the interpretation of the notice statute in the federal tax law.